docker-taiga/taiga/README.md

 ## Upgrading

 Before upgrading be sure to check taiga-back [changelog](https://github.com/taigaio/taiga-back/blob/master/CHANGELOG.md) for any breaking changes and check for any modified configuration files in this repo to see what configs need to be adjusted accordignly.

-1) Update image versions in `docker-compose.yml` or pull from this repo.
+1) Update the version in `variables.env` or pull from this repo.
-1) `docker-compose pull`
+1) `docker-compose --env-file variables.env pull`
-1) `docker-compose up`
+1) `docker-compose --env-file variables.env up`